16 Aug Are You Judgmental?

 We not only lose our connection to the person or group we’ve judged, we also lose our connection to the part of ourselves that is like them.
 We can’t see it, acknowledge it, or have compassion for it.
 We wall it off, and push it down into the shadow.

 The ultimate result of judgment’s harsh and final separation is a deep feeling of being disconnected and alone in the world.
-That loneliness then us into seekers looking for anything to fill that hole.
-We might find that drugs or alcohol brings temporary relief.
+That loneliness then turns us into pleasure-seekers looking for anything to fill that hole.
+We might find that a drug or alcohol brings temporary relief.
 Others may find it in food, casual sex, destructive relationships, or over-work.
 We have so many pain relievers to choose from…

 When we judge ourselves, we put ourselves into the same kind of box.
 It limits our self-expression, our joy, and our ability to connect to others.